+Fig. 4.
+Canadian surveillance sightings of Canadian vessels in the Gulf of Maine Area.

-With regard to the application of CWP working principle (C), the practicalities of the two possible courses of action, i.e. creation of new statistical units or simple transfer of part of one existing area to another, becomes clear from inspection of the areas involved (Table 1) and the general distribution of fisheries (Figs. 4 and 5).
-The areas of the portions of present Divisions/Subdivisions which would be reassigned as to Subarea under the Canadian proposal are mostly small: from 5Yf, 40 sq. naut. mi; from 4Xp, 161 sq. mi.; from 4Xq, 193 sq. mi.; from 5Yb, about 350-700 sq. mi..
-These areas represent from 0.3 - 5.5 % of the Divisions to which they presently belong, which are average-sized NAFO Divisions.
-Indeed, these areas are small in relation to the size of the Unit Areas used by Canada and the USA as the minimum geographical unit for offshore fisheries data collection.
-Even using a 10' square collection system, only three such squares would fit in the (minimum) part of 5Yb reassigned, one in each of 4Xp and q, and none in 5Yf.
-These areas are clearly too small to be established as Divisions/Subdivisions in the NAFO statistical grid.
-The Canadian proposal can only be implemented in a practical way by reassignment of these areas to become parts of the adjacent Divisions of their new Subarea.
+NAFO divisions.
+Indeed, these areas are small in relation to the size of the unit areas used by Canada and the USA as the minimum geographical unit for offshore fisheries data collection.
+Even using a 10' quadrangle collection system, only three such quadrangles would fit in the (minimum) part of 5Yb reassigned, one in each of 4Xp and 4Xq, and none in 5Yf.
+These areas are clearly too small to be established as divisions or subdivisions in the NAFO statistical grid.
+The Canadian proposal can only be implemented in a practical way by reassignment of these areas to become parts of the adjacent divisions of their new subarea.
 Thus, these parts of Div.
 5Y reassigned would become integral parts of Div.
 4X and vice versa.